acse-ota19/acse-9-independent-research-project-LCS18/README.md

 #### For data preparation
 Videos_to_images.ipynb: Extract frames from videos every per_frame frames and saves them as .jpg images.

+#### For test/verification
+verification-test.ipynb: Example of training a model, loading a model and check if it is performing well on the labelled data.

 #### Analysis of results
 people-vs-time_plot.ipynb: From predictions, plots the number of people detected vs time (i.e. at which time they were detected).